This article was lightly updated on 27 May 2020 to reflect the impact of coronavirus and the associated oil price crash.

 They successfully lobbied against emission controls for fracking, against restrictions on drilling in sensitive wilderness areas, and against the EU’s adoption of a net-zero target date.
 They also lobbied for the recent weakening of the National Environmental Policy Act in the US.

 But if you were trying to deduce BP’s priorities from their expenditure, you wouldn’t need to bother digging down into their public affairs department’s balance sheet.
-The $71 billion it is planning on spending developing new oil and gas – oil and gas we cannot afford to burn, often from fragile habitats – makes everything else look like a rounding error.
+Prior to the onset of COVID-19 measures and the oil price crash, BP had planned to spend $71 billion developing new oil and gas.
+That’s oil and gas we cannot afford to burn, often from fragile habitats – and the $71bn figure makes everything else look like a rounding error.
 Its business plan takes us to a world which many ecosystems, and human civilisation, could not endure.

 BP tries – and fails – to change its image